 Key Learning Points

-- Explaining and applying relevant legislation, legal requirements, procedures and codes relating to the search and seizure of electronic/digital evidence
+- Explaining and applying relevant legislation, legal requirements and Codes of Practice in search and seizure of electronic and digital evidence in investigations

 - Gaining a working knowledge of the Computer Misuse Act